Statement of Intent

 All necessary systems required as part of the general fire precautions (or other general systems or appliances required to be satisfactorily maintained to prevent the likelihood of fire) will be tested and maintained in accordance with the relevant code of practice (see Appendix 1)

 An emergency information folder will be maintained and kept in the main Centre office containing information on keyholders, utility shut offs, etc will be made available to emergency services (Appendix 2)

 A ‘No Smoking’ policy is in place throughout the site.

 A suitable and sufficient fire emergency plan has been prepared and will be regularly reviewed (Appendix 3).
 The plan will be practiced by the regular carrying out of fire drills.

-The Organisation will have a nominated person responsible for the coordination of evacuation procedures.
-Manager or, if unavailable, most senior member of staff on site.
+QE2 Activity Centre will have a nominated person responsible for the coordination of evacuation procedures.
+Manager, if unavailable, most senior member of staff on site.